msk-html/basic/02_SetUp/SetUp.md

 1) **HTML Editor:** It's a straightforward tool where every piece of HTML content must be written.
 You can use any text editor of your choice.
 In this tutorial, we're using Visual Studio Code because it's lightweight and open-source.

-Popular editors for HTML development include text editors like [Notepad++](https://notepad-plus-plus.org/) and [TextEdit](https://support.apple.com/en-in/guide/textedit/welcome/mac), code editors such as [Sublime Text](https://www.sublimetext.com/) and [Visual Studio Code](https://code.visualstudio.com/), and full-fledged IDEs like [WebStorm](https://www.jetbrains.com/webstorm/ "jetbrains webstorm") and [Eclipse](https://www.eclipse.org/downloads/ "Eclipse").
-Online platforms like [CodePen](https://codepen.io/ "codepen") and [JSFiddle](https://jsfiddle.net/ "jsfiddle") are also commonly used for quick HTML editing and testing.
+Popular editors for HTML development include text editors like [Notepad++](https://notepad-plus-plus.org/), [Sublime Text](https://www.sublimetext.com/) and [Visual Studio Code](https://code.visualstudio.com/), Online platforms like [MSK Web Editor](https://jsfiddle.net/ "MSK Web Editor") are also commonly used for quick HTML editing and testing.

 > **Note: You can write HTML even in a Notepad.
 Text editors like VS code make these things easier.**